image-toolkit

 Watermark image

-Add a text or logo watermark, set opacity, rotation, and position or tile it across the photo, then export at full resolution.
+Add a text or logo watermark to one photo or many at once.
+Drag the mark into place, set opacity and rotation, or tile it across the frame, then export at full resolution—or download a ZIP from bulk mode.

 Scroll down for tips, limits, and FAQs